cohesity/cohesity_sdk/cohesity_sdk/helios/docs/FailoverApi.md

         cancel_non_failover_runs=True,
         pause_next_runs=True,
-    ) # FailoverRunConfiguration | Specifies the paramteres to create a planned run while failover workflow.
+    ) # FailoverRunConfiguration | Specifies the paramteres to create a planned run while failover workflow. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Create a planned run for backup and replication.
 	api_response = client.failover.create_planned_run(id, body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling FailoverApi->create_planned_run: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Create a planned run for backup and replication.
+	api_response = client.failover.create_planned_run(id, body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling FailoverApi->create_planned_run: %s\n" % e)